Schuh1337/Discord-MultiTool/README.md

 Known Issues / "Bugs"
 * Message Reacter doesn't work with default Discord Emojis
-* DM Channel Clearer only closes DMs with messages in them
+* DM Channel Clearer only closes DMs with messages in them ⮡ Pretty sure this is a discord api limitation.